Theatre Rhinoceros

-Theatre Rhinoceros or Theatre Rhino is a gay and lesbian theatre based in San Francisco.
-It was founded in the spring of 1977 by Lanny Baugniet (who became the theater's General Manager) and his partner Allan B. Estes, Jr. (who became the theater's Artistic Director).
+Theatre Rhinoceros, Theatre Rhino, or The Rhino is a gay and lesbian theatre in San Francisco.
+Theatre Rhinoceros claims to be the world's longest-running professional queer theatre company.
+It was founded in the spring of 1977 by Lanny Baugniet (who became the theater's General Manager) and his late partner Allan B. Estes, Jr. (who became the theater's Artistic Director).
+The name is based on the lavender rhinoceros, a symbol popularized by the Boston gay community in the mid-1970s.
 It is a non-profit theater company dedicated to the production of plays by and about gay and lesbian people.

 Theatre Rhinoceros is the first gay theater company to employ actors under a professional seasonal agreement.
 The company was recognized by the California State Assembly on its twenty-fifth anniversary and again as a pioneering organization at the twenty-fifth anniversary remembrance of assassinated San Francisco Supervisor Harvey Milk.

 History

 Their first production, mounted in August 1977, was Lanford Wilson's The Madness of Lady Bright, at the Gay Community Center (then located at 330 Grove Street in San Francisco, now the site of the Performing Arts Parking Garage), produced by Baugniet, and directed by Estes.
 That first season continued with Gays at Play, Stone Rhino, Gayhem, and David Guerdon's The Laundry, directed by Baugniet.
 The operating budget for that first year was $3,900 — an amount which doubled every year for the company's first seven years of operation to $250,000 for its 1983–1984 season.